Curiosity-Critic: Cumulative Prediction Error Improvement as a Tractable Intrinsic Reward for World Model Training: Experiments

-\textbf{Baselines and comparison scope.} We evaluate Curiosity-Critic against Curiosity V1 \cite{CV1}, Curiosity V2 \cite{CV2}, RND \cite{rnd}, Visitation Count \cite{Visitation}, and undirected Random exploration.
-The comparison is intentionally scoped to single-model or low-overhead reward signals that can be run inside the same policy, world-model, and evaluation pipeline.
+\textbf{Baseline methods.} We evaluate Curiosity-Critic against Curiosity V1 \cite{CV1}, Curiosity V2 \cite{CV2}, RND \cite{rnd}, Visitation Count \cite{Visitation}, and undirected Random exploration.
 Because our cell coordinates are deterministic but the TV-pixel observations they emit are stochastic on the right half, we report two RND variants -- RND (State), which receives the $60$-dimensional factored row/column state, and RND (Observation), which receives the $200$-dimensional TV-pixel observation -- to separate state-novelty from observation-novelty as the input signal to RND.
-Full environment, actions, world-model input, evaluation protocol, RND variants, and training details (policy, reward normalisation, oracle reference) are given in Appendix~\ref{app:envdetails} and Appendix~\ref{app:training}.
+Full training details (model architecture, policy, reward clipping and normalization, RND variants, oracle reference) are given in Appendix~\ref{app:training}.
 All experiments run for $35{,}000$ environment steps across five independent seeds, and all results are fully reproducible from the released code at \url{https://github.com/vinbhaskara/Curiosity-Critic}.